Modified Search Problem: Directed Graph

 Consider the following directed graph:

-Exercise Carry the BFS algorithm on the graph above starting at vertex $A$.
-Keep track of previous
+Exercise Carry the BFS algorithm on the graph above starting at vertex AA.
+Keep track of previous and distance values for each vertex.
+Reflect on the complexity of the algorithm.

 Solution

-- The modified BFS requires more auxiliary space, although it is asymptotically linear (same as plain BFS).
+• The modified BFS requires more auxiliary space, although it is asymptotically linear (same as plain BFS).